National Guard summoned to aid cities amid police clashes

 In Minneapolis, there were scattered small fires and some stores in a strip mall were broken into near the city’s 5th Precinct.

+Protesters in New York City sparred with officers, destroyed police vehicles and set fires.

-Video posted to social media showed New York City officers using batons and shoving protesters down as they took people into custody and cleared streets.
-One video posted to social media showed on officer slam a woman to the ground as he walked past her in the street.
+Video posted to social media showed officers using batons and shoving protesters down as they took people into custody and cleared streets.

 Demonstrators rocked a police van, set it ablaze, then scrawled graffiti across its charred hulk and set it on fire a second time as officers retreated from the area.
 Blocks away, protesters used a club to batter another police vehicle.